lg88moca/Project_1-Basic_Website/README.md

 (1) Perhaps use a better font for the main body text throughout the site.
 (2) Perhaps consider paying for stock photos of Chile and LatAm.
 (3) Would love to include a log-in section for current clients to manage their respective engagements and save engagement-related documents there.
+(4) Would love to include a market update section on the front page.